 Century Downs Racetrack and Casino, 260 Century Downs Dr., Balzac, packwoodgrand.com

-The annual Pet-A-Palooza invites pet owners and pets alike to Eau Claire to check out dozens of exhibitors, hang out with other pet owners and check out entertaining events like bulldog and wiener dog races and a puppy stampede.
-Pet-A-Palooza is free to check out and runs from 10 a.m. to 4 p.m. on both days.
+The annual Pet-A-Palooza invites pet owners and pets alike to Eau Claire to check out dozens of exhibitors, hang out with other pet owners and check out entertaining events like bulldog and wiener dog races and a mud run.
+Plus, it’s free to attend.

 200 Barclay Parade S.W., petapaloozawest.com